 Status.
 In the USCIS’s vocabulary, to have “status” means to have a legal right (temporary or permanent) to remain in the United States.
 For example, green card holders have “permanent resident” status; people on student visas are in student status.

 Time bars.
 The common name for the three or ten years that a person may have to spend outside the United States as a penalty for having previously lived there illegally for six months or more.

 United States Code.
 See Immigration and Nationality Act, above.

-Unlawful time.
+Unlawful presence.
 “Unlawful” is a legal term referring to time spent in the United States without documents, an unexpired visa, or any other legal right to be here.
 How much time a person has spent in the United States unlawfully has become extremely significant within immigration law, for reasons of inadmissibility.
 See Consequences of Unlawful Presence in the U.S.—Three– and Ten-Year Time Bars.

 Visa.
 A right to enter the United States.
 Physically, the visa usually appears as a stamp in the applicant’s passport, given by a United States consulate overseas.
 In some cases, the visa is used only to enter the United States, at which time the visa is immediately exchanged for a “status” (such as that of permanent resident); in other cases a person’s entire stay in the United States is covered by a visa (such as a tourist or student visa).
 Sometimes, however, you will hear the terms “visa” and “status” used as if they were interchangeable—in part reflecting the fact that immigrants switching to a new status within the United States are technically granted a visa, or at least a visa number, although they may never see it.
 Different types of visas have different names, usually with letter codes.
 For example, a “B” visa is a visitor visa; an “F” visa is a student visa.